ziyyadali/DeepPocket/README.md

 # DeepPocket: Ligand Binding Site Detection using Transformer Model

 ## Introduction
-DeepPocket is an ongoing collaboration with the Gunning Group at the University of Toronto Mississauga.
+DeepPocket is an ongoing collaboration with the Gunning Lab at the University of Toronto Mississauga.
 The Gunning Group is a team consisting primarily of medicinal chemists who work on organic synthesis for drug discovery.
 DeepPocket is a framework for ligand binding site detection from protein structures.

 The research at the Gunning Group is targeted at battling some of the most aggresive forms of cancer.